 Diagnostic interfaces with the vacuum vessel are pervasive.
 Magnetic diagnostics will be mounted on the interior and exterior of the vacuum vessel.
 In-vessel diagnostics will require structural support and feedthroughs.
 Sightlines and view angles are critical for port-mounted diagnostics.
-The vacuum vessel must be designed to accommodate (as a future upgrade) the full complement of required diagnostics.
+The vacuum vessel must be designed with as much port access as possible to accommodate (as a future upgrade) the full complement of required diagnostics.